hubmapconsortium/software-docs/docs/faq.md

 <details><summary><b>Can I use figures from HuBMAP in my publications?</b> </summary>

-Yes, as long as you cite the source of the figure.
-See the preceeding question for more details.
+<p>Yes, as long as you cite the source of the figure.
+See the preceeding question for more details.</p>

 </details>